ixoncloud/app-post-to-local-device/README.md

-# IXON Post command to local device
+# IXON Post to local device

-Welcome to the workspace for developing the frontend components for the IXON Post command to local device app.
+Welcome to the workspace for developing the frontend components for the IXON Post to local device app.

 ## Basic information